BartoszBrodowski/BartoszBrodowski/README.md

 Most probably front-end stuff like creating web apps etc. Im really keen on JS and CSS, which also made me want to pick up React.

+Currently working on a Chemistry App project created by academic circle "Kuźnia" at University of Gdańsk.
+The App is being created using React Native, React Navigation and React Native Reanimated 2.

 <br />

 ## Tech Stack :hammer_and_wrench: